Instantaneous Power Theory Revisited with Classical Mechanics: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:generalized} states the correspondence between mechanical, electrical and magnetic domains.
 Electrical and magnetic quantities are treated as generalized positions, velocities, momenta and forces.
 Based on this framework, Section~\ref{sec:power} focuses on the mechanical domain, recalls the definitions of momentum density and angular momentum, and defines the instantaneous active and reactive powers in terms of the kinetic energy and the second time derivative of the angular momentum and momentum density.
-Section \ref{sec:relative} discusses the link between the orbital angular velocity that appears in the proposed expression of the instantaneous power with the curvature and torsion given by the Frenet apparatus.
-The extension to electrical and magnetic domains is also provided in this section.
 Section~\ref{sec:examples} illustrates the formulas derived in Section~\ref{sec:power} through a series of examples.
 The examples are aimed at showing relevant special cases, including stationary balanced and unbalanced, as well as sinusoidal and non-sinusoidal systems.
 Section~\ref{sec:conc} draws conclusions and outlines future work.